|Alma Mater:||Brigham Young|

 The personable Mountain View, Calif., native has fostered an aggressive mentality amongst his players at every level he has coached that is conducive to his defenders focusing on the football as much as opponents’ receivers.
-The result has been the building of secondaries that have been among the nation’s leaders in interceptions while producing numerous NFL draft picks, including six over the past six seasons.
+The result has been the building of secondaries that have been among the nation’s leaders in interceptions while producing numerous NFL draft picks, including seven over the past seven seasons.
 One of those picks - Jairus Byrd - led the NFL with nine interceptions as a rookie with the Buffalo Bills in 2009.